Exclusive: BP back on its feet but CEO senses no respite

 “(Shale) comes down to economics and competitiveness on what is on offer.
 So far they feel overheated... it is not a burning need to fill that in the portfolio, but if it is attractive, we will.”

-BP could place a bid for BHP Billiton’s (BLT.L) shale assets, Dudley said.
+BP could place a bid for BHP Billiton’s shale assets, Dudley said.

 BP’s position in Russia has put the firm in the spotlight as the United States and Europe tighten sanctions on Moscow.